pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Expected Behaviors:
 - `CREATE` or `ALTER` and specifying a `PLACEMENT POLICY` that does not exist results in an error: placement policy 'x' is not defined (TBD: see "unresolved questions")
 - Placement policies are globally unique names.
-Thus; a policy named `companyplacementpolicy` can apply to the db `test` as well as `userdb`.
+Thus, a policy named `companyplacementpolicy` can apply to the db `test` as well as `userdb`.
 The namespace does not overlap with other DB objects.
 - Placement Policy names are case insensitive, and follow the same rules as tables/other identifiers for length (64 chars) and special characters.
 - The full placement policy can be seen with `SHOW CREATE PLACEMENT POLICY x`.
 This is useful for shorthand usage by DBAs, and consistent with other database objects.
 - It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x CONSTRAINTS ..;` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined)